lightly-io/workshop-sustainable-productivity/workshop-content.md

 This is why we have meditation.

 ## Meditation
-Meditation came up as a religious or philosophical technique to explore the nature of conciousness and to get rid of the illusion of the Self.
+Meditation came up as a religious or philosophical technique to explore the nature of consciousness and to get rid of the illusion of the Self.
 As a side effect, meditators got very ... yes, calm and focused.

 So we're hacking this by using meditation for it's side effects.